Betting on end to glut, miners hunt for new zinc deposits

 South African Mike Oppenheimer favors Burkina Faso.
 Oppenheimer is acting chief executive of Blackthorn Resources BTR.AX, which this month made its first shipment via neighboring Ivory Coast.
 It is Burkina Faso's first zinc mine.

-Glencore Xstrata owns 62.7 percent of the project and has agreed to buy all the zinc the company can mine.
+Glencore Xstrata owns 62.2 percent of Blackthorn and has agreed to buy all the zinc the company can mine.

 In Canada's Northwest Territories, Canadian Zinc (CZN.TO) wants to rehabilitate ground worked by the Hunt brothers.
 Costing $185 million, the plan is to produce about 76 million pounds of zinc annually, along with silver and lead.